What should I know about renting an RV? >>

 Are there towing restrictions in British Columbia? >>

-If you are towing a recreational trailer, make sure you have the proper license plate and driver’s license.
-A utility trailer plate is used on trailers that are intended for personal use with no financial gain (such as the typical family travel trailer).
-They usually have a Gross Vehicle Weight (GVW) of 4600 kg or under.
-These trailers only require you to have a regular driver’s licence allows for recreational trailer towing.
+If towing a recreational trailer, ensure that it has a proper licence plate.
+A utility trailer plate is used on trailers intended for personal use with no financial gain (such as the typical family travel trailer).
+They usually have a Gross Vehicle Weight (GVW) of 4,600 kg or under.
+A standard driver’s licence allows for recreational trailer towing.

 Can you talk on a mobile phone while driving in British Columbia? >>